mapbender/mapbender-documentation/en/book/quickstart.rst

 Start Application at a defined position
 ============================================================

 You can open an application at a defined location.
-This can be done by poi or polygon.
+This can be done by POI or polygon.
 You also can add textes in the request.

 You can pass one or more POIs in the URL.
 Each POI has the following parameters: